-The Overseas and Off Campus office will let you know about the necessary travel documentation for your program location and will let you know how you and your participants should proceed to obtain documentation.
-The U.S. State department offers a listing of entry requirements for all countries, as well as the locations of all embassy and consular offices here.
+The Overseas and Off Campus Programs office will let you know about the necessary travel documentation for your program location and will let you know how you and your participants should proceed to obtain documentation.

 Everyone traveling on the program is also highly encouraged to go online and enroll in the U.S. State Department's Smart Traveler Enrollment Program (STEP).
 STEP includes an automatic sign up for receiving travel warnings and updates pertaining to your travel location(s) and helps the State Department to assist you in case of emergency.
 This is a mandatory step for program leaders, as you will be the first point of contact for students should any type for emergency occur in-country.